I found myself nodding while reading Property Soul’s book – No B.S. Guide to Property Investment.

 Needless to say, sell when everyone is greedy.
 The question is, when are others greedy?
 It is not a science but an art to determine it.
 It is hard to get out at the top of the market.
 Do not try.
 As long as you can feel the irrational bullishness of an asset, you can take profit.
 It is okay if you got out early and missed some profits.

-#5 – Prices do not go up forever
+#5 – Prices will go up forever

 “The US sub-prime crisis and the Spanish housing bubble are the best proof of the theory.”